JustAHuman-xD/VaultHuntersExtraRules/README.md

 - vaultExtraAllowCharmSwapWhilePause (default: false) - whether to allow player swap charms while he is in first room and timer is stopped
   - true - allows to swap charms in first room while timer in vault is stopped.
   - false (default) - no change
+- vaultExtraMaxPlayerLevel (default: value from VaultLevelsConfig) - allows to change max vault level via gamerule.
+  - [number] - integer number.
+Allows any value, but going above 100 may require to adjust VaultLevelsConfig json to give XP increment for them.

 ## Commands
 If `vaultExtraLocalizedGameRules` is set to `true`, you can use the following commands to change the game rules: